 WWT collaboration engineers test Cisco Webex Teams to increase internal efficiency and create better experience for customers.

-WWT architects and engineers are very good at what they do and always in high demand.
-Depending on what projects they’re working on, they’re splitting time between project calls, team meetings, customer communication and sifting through as many as 20-30 emails an hour.
+Depending on what projects WWT architects and engineers are working on, they’re splitting time between project calls, team meetings, customer communication and sifting through as many as 20-30 emails an hour.
 Trying to keep up with multiple collaboration tools among multiple teams and projects was inefficient and becoming unsustainable.
 There was too much to attend to on too many different platforms.

 The biggest barrier to team efficiency was increasing dead time: it was hindering the communication and collaboration that is so essential to the way we craft innovative solutions for our customers.
-Documents kept needing to be re-sent, threads would become unmanageably long and our engineers and architects were constantly distracted by notifications for email after email.
+Documents kept needing to be re-sent, threads would become unmanageably long, and our engineers and architects were constantly distracted by notifications from email after email.

 To overcome the flood of dispersed information and improve collaboration and efficiency, our engineering teams piloted moving their project conversations to Cisco Webex Teams (formerly Cisco Spark), a web-based collaboration tool that promised persistent chat, easy collaboration and importantly, a central location for information about their projects.
 The teams went all in and used Webex Teams for all their projects to see how fully adopting a project-based collaboration tool could improve their work.